 - Chidori Yoshino from Persona 3.
 She has inborn healing powers, is a Persona user who survived hideous experiments, needs drugs to survive ( more exactly, to keep her Persona from killing her)... and she's also a part of Strega, a group that opposes the protagonists.
 For worse, she gets in a Star-Crossed Lovers deal with The Lancer Junpei, and pulls a Heroic Sacrifice for him.
 You can give her a happier ending in FES, but it's not exactly easy to achieve.

-- In the Shin Megami Tensei series, you need look no further than Alice, who is viewed as either a Fiend (Embodiment of the disasters and death) or the most powerful of undead.
+- In the Shin Megami Tensei series there's Alice, who is viewed as either a Fiend (Embodiment of the disasters and death) or the most powerful of undead.
 She has an insanely overpowered Dark Spell 'Die for me' that in an instant kill to anything not resisting or immune to dark attacks.

 - Bloody Marie of Skull Girls who is not evil herself but was changed into the titular monster because she used the Skullheart to wish vengeance upon the Medici mafia.
 Peacock, despite her extremely twisted nature, is the good magical girl counterpart.